SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-23-autism-acetaminophen.md

   (95% CL: 0.93 - 1.04).

   That is, the central estimate says acetaminophen is _mildly protective_ against autism, though the error bar says it's not statistically significant.
+In other words, _no effect._

 __Result:__ There is no evidence whatsoever that associates acetaminophen with autism.
 Studies saying this are poorly controlled, failing to account for the known genetic